Azure/ARO-HCP/dev-infrastructure/docs/development-setup.md

 ocm login --url=http://localhost:8000 --use-auth-code
 ```

-2) In the previously created Resource Group:
+2) We need to percreate the Resource Group, Nvet, Subnet and NSG in Azure account where hosted cluster will get deployed:
-  - Create a Virtual Network and a Network security group
+  - Create a new Resource Group, Virtual Network and a Network security group
-  - Associate the created VNet with the subnet of the created NSG
+  - Associate the created NSG with the subnet of the created Vnet
     - Go to settings→Subnets of NSG and associate Vnet
+Make a note of above created resources, details of above resources are required in the next step.

 3) Create a test cluster - note that `version.id` must match the version inserted into the database earlier.